 Tom's research interests are in the areas of Asset Pricing Theory and Tests; Design of Markets - Market Microstructure; Environmental Finance and Derivatives.
 His articles have appeared in leading journals including the Journal of Financial Economics, Journal of Finance, Review of Financial Studies, Journal of Financial and Quantitative Analysis, Journal of Business, Journal of Law and Economics, Journal of Accounting Research.
-Tom is particularly proud of all of his PhD students and the fact that they have more than 50 tier 1 publications in the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis and Journal of Business.
+Tom is particularly proud of all of his PhD students and the fact that they have more than 50 tier 1 publications in the Journal of Financial and Quantitative Analysis and Journal of Financial Studies, Journal of Financial Economics, Review of Financial Studies, Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Journal of Financial and Quantitative Analysis and Journal of Business.
 Tom's students credit the PhD course work in Finance Theory and Finance Empirical as providing a great base for their research careers.